JulianNicholls/Node-with-React/README.md

 * My list of recipients is delimited by either a comma or semicolon and optional whitespace.

+* The sendgrid npm module has been superseded by @sendgrid/...
+I have decided to continue using it for now, but I will probably come back and rewrite the Mailer using the latest version after completing the course.

 ## Git client

 I have used Git at the command-line for 10 years.